rgeshay/GeshayPortfolio/assignments3_4.md

 <br>
 </p>

-## Steps 4B & 5B: Build a New Solution, Then Test That Instead
+## Steps 4B & 5B: Build a New Solution, Then Test That Instead (featuring Maggie)

 <p>
 After being disappointed in the _drama_ that the scatterplot was lacking, I decided to click through some of the visualization templates that both Tableau and Flourish have to offer.
 One in particular caught my eye: the connected dot plot.